magit/emacsql/README.md

 specifications.
 The rest of the list specifies table constraints.
 A column identifier is a symbol and a column's specification can either be just this symbol or it can include constraints as a list.
-Because Emacsql stores entire lisp objects as values, the only relevant (and allowed) types are `integer`, `float`, and `object` (default).
+Because EmacSQL stores entire lisp objects as values, the only relevant (and allowed) types are `integer`, `float`, and `object` (default).

     ([(<column>) ...] (<table-constraint> ...) ...])